B. C. Khanduri

-Major General Bhuwan Chandra Khanduri (Retd.), AVSM, (born 1 October 1934) is an Indian politician.
-He was Chief Minister of Uttarakhand from 2007 to 2009 and 2011 to 2012.
-He was a Member of Parliament in the 16th Lok Sabha representing the Garhwal parliamentary constituency of Uttarakhand and is a senior member of the Bharatiya Janta Party.
-Earlier, he was a cabinet minister, Ministry of Surface Transport of the government headed by the former Prime Minister of India, Atal Bihari Vajpayee.
+Major General Bhuwan Chandra Khanduri (Retd.), AVSM (1 October 1934 – 19 May 2026) was an Indian politician who served as the Chief Minister of Uttarakhand from 2007 to 2009 and 2011 to 2012.
+Between 2000 and 2004, he served in Prime Minister Atal Bihari Vajpayee's cabinet, as Minister of Transport and Highways.
+He was a Member of Parliament in the 10th, 12th, 13th, 14th and 16th Lok Sabha representing the Garhwal parliamentary constituency of Uttarakhand and was a senior member of the Bharatiya Janta Party.

-Family and personal life
+Background

-Khanduri was born at Dehradun in 1934.
+Khanduri was born at Dehradun on 1 October 1934.
 His parents were Jai Ballabh Khanduri (father), a journalist, and Durga Devi Khanduri (mother), a social activist.
-Khanduri is married to Aruna Khanduri (née Nailwal).
-He has a son Manish Khanduri and daughter Ritu Khanduri.
+Khanduri was married to Aruna Khanduri (née Nailwal).
+He had a son Manish Khanduri and daughter Ritu Khanduri Bhushan.

 Educational profile

-Khanduri is B.Sc., B.E. and M.I.E.
+Khanduri was B.Sc., B.E. and M.I.E.
 (India).
-He is also a post-graduate in defence management.
+He was also a post-graduate in defence management.
 He studied at College of Military Engineering, Pune, Allahabad University, Institute of Engineers, New Delhi, and Institute of Defence Management, Secunderabad.